microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 ```
 ### Create a New Custom Connector

-A new custom connector can be created from the three files introduced earlier.
+A new custom connector can be created from the connectors files using the `create` operation.
 Create a connector by running:

-`paconn create --api-prop [Path to apiProperties.json] --api-def [Path to apiDefinition.swagger.json] --icon [Path to icon.png]`
+`paconn create --api-prop [Path to apiProperties.json] --api-def [Path to apiDefinition.swagger.json]`

 or